wcy123/wcy123.github.com/src/2020-04-05-use-emacs-to-control-tmux.md

      "send-keys" "-t" "op" "-H" ,@(tmux-cc--convert-keys strings)))
 ```

-In this way, we can send arbitrary strings in a emacs buffer to a tmux
+In this way, we can send arbitrary strings from a emacs buffer to a
-session.
+tmux session.

-There is a complete implemenation in https://github.com/wcy123/tmux-cc.
+There is a complete implemenation in [https://github.com/wcy123/tmux-cc]()

 To install the package, you can put the following lines in your
 `~/.emacs`.